 - Overall Impression

-Below, please take a moment to use the interactive table to easily search for awesome direct drive turntables that are available on the market.
+Below, please take a moment to use the interactive table to easily search for awesome direct drive turntables, and see how they compare to a handful of belt-driven record players:

 |Marantz TT-15S1||$$$||Solid Plinth Belt-Drive Design|